Bougainvillea Safari Lodge makes a welcoming base for a night or two.

 Drinks included: No drinks are included at Bougainvillea Safari Lodge, but costs are very moderate.
 A beer costs $2, a small bottle of water $1, a big bottle $2 and soft drinks cost $1.

 Walking: Bougainvillea can arrange guided and self-guided walks, lasting from about 30 minutes to 3 hours, around the beautiful coffee farms in the area.
-They have a guide who can accompany you if you would like to learn about the coffee farms and Karatu currently for no extra cost.See more ideas for Walking in Tanzania
+This is a good place to learn more about Karatu whilst doing some walking in Tanzania.See more ideas for Walking in Tanzania

 Attitude towards children: Children are welcome at Bougainvillea Safari Lodge.

 Property’s age restrictions: There are no age restrictions are the lodge.

 Special activities & services: There are no special activities or services at Bougainvillea Safari Lodge for children.